thakral-kartik/DF-Platter/README.md

 # DF-Platter
-The repository contains code for CVPR 2023 paper titled - "DF-Platter: Multi-face Heterogenous Deepfake Dataset.
-The submission number of our paper is 10902.
+The repository contains code for CVPR 2023 paper with submission number 10902.

 ## Installation
 ```shell